SCHOLARSHIPS AND AWARDS

 Excellence and Service Award Winners,

 |Shu Li (Excellence Award)

 Not shown: Casey Geer (Excellence Award)

-Purpose The Dorothy Allen Memorial Mathematics Scholarship provides current undergraduate and graduate students majoring in the Department of Mathematical Sciences at IU South Bend with financial assistance in completing their degrees.
+Purpose The Dorothy Allen Memorial Mathematics Scholarship provides current international undergraduate and graduate students majoring in the Department of Mathematical Sciences at IU South Bend with financial assistance in completing their degrees.
 The basis for the scholarship is demonstrated potential for academic excellence in Mathematical Sciences.
-All mathematics students who have international background or international educational experience are eligible for this award.Recent award winners
+Only international students are eligible for this award.Recent award winners

 - Declared major including BA in Mathematics, BS in Applied Mathematics or BS in Actuarial Sciences, with a minimum of 45 credits toward graduation (30 credits of which should be taken at IU South Bend).